Taming Flexbox

 We’re going to look at flexbox through the lens

-of a Stylus helper function named flow
+of a Stylus helper function named flow.

-function encapsulates common flexbox scenarios,
+Our flow function encapsulates common flexbox scenarios,

 mapping the abstract flexbox terminology